-Tower crane installations and dismantle: It is considered for safety reasons and to minimise traffic disruption due to the size of the operation, road closures and restricted travel times for heavy vehicles transporting materials on VicRoads Road.
+An application will be considered for safety reasons, to minimise traffic disruption due to the size of the operation, road closures and restricted travel times for heavy vehicles transporting materials on VicRoads Road.

-Restricted delivery times and access: It is considered when there is restricted travel times for heavy vehicles transporting materials on VicRoads Road, restrictions placed by other authorities or impacts emergency services such as hospitals.
+An application will be considered when there is restricted travel times for heavy vehicles transporting materials on VicRoads Road or restrictions placed by other authorities or impacts emergency services such as hospitals.

-Business park or shopping precinct: It is considered for safety reasons and to minimise disruption to daily tenants.
+An application will be considered for safety reasons and to minimise disruption to daily tenants.
 This is generally within areas not surrounded by residential tenants.
 Examples include:

-- Removal or installation of an ATM.
+- Removal or installation of an ATM

-- Building works on an office within a business park.
+- Building works on an office within a business park

-- Change over of business signs where it’s deemed unsafe or disruptive to passing pedestrians and traffic.
+- Change over of business signs where it’s deemed unsafe or disruptive to passing pedestrians and traffic

 Requirement of another Authority (e.g. Department of Transport, Yarra Trams, Public Transport Victoria)